-- 6 The UCCs from TRC and UC perspectives for the two capacity-focused DSM - 7 options are provided in Table 3-6.
+- 1 The UCCs from TRC and UC perspectives for the two capacity-focused DSM - 2 options are provided in Table 3-6.

-Table 3-6 TRC and UC for Capacity-Focused DSM

-Capacity-Focused DSM Option TRC (\$/kW-year) UC (\$/kW-year)

-Industrial Load Curtailment 31 45

-Capacity-Focused Programs 55 69
+Table 3-6 TRC and UC for Capacity-Focused DSM Capacity-Focused Option TRC (\$/kW-year) UC (\$/kW-year) Industrial Load Curtailment 31 45 Capacity-Focused Programs 55 69

-\ Includes transmission and distribution loss savings estimates.
+4 Note: Includes transmission and distribution loss savings estimates.

-3.3.4 Additional DSM Information
+5 3.3.4 Additional DSM Information

-2 3.3.4.1 DSM Cost-Effectiveness Tests and DSM Benefits
+6 3.3.4.1 DSM Cost-Effectiveness Tests and DSM Benefits

-- As described in section 1.2.1, subsection 3(1) of the CEA requires that BC Hydro - submit an IRP to the Minister "that is consistent with good utility practice".
-Consistent - with good utility practice, among other things BC Hydro is guided by the TRC and - 6 UC tests as described by the California Standard Practice Manual: Economic - 7 Analysis of Demand-Side Programs and Projects, 24 (California Standard Practice - 8 Manual) to screen DSM.
-BC Hydro identifies the cost and benefit components and - 9 cost-effectiveness calculation procedures for DSM as follows: - The TRC measures the overall economic efficiency of a DSM initiative from a 10 resource options perspective, including both participant and utility costs.
-In 11 addition to the benefits of avoiding supply-side electrical energy costs, the 12 California Standard Practice Manual and many other jurisdictions also 13 recognize that DSM results in a range of other benefits, such as a reduction in 14 electrical capacity costs (i.e., capacity at the generation, bulk transmission, 15 regional transmission and distribution level), specific non-energy benefits (e.g., 16 operation and maintenance savings resulting from the installation of an energy 17 efficient measure) and avoided participant costs aside from electric utility bills 18 (such as natural gas savings) -Inclusion of these benefits increases the 19 cost-effectiveness of DSM.
-BC Hydro presents the gross TRC (i.e., cost before 20 netting of any benefits) in Chapter 3, and net TRC (i.e., cost net of various 21 benefits) in chapters where applicable.
-Refer to section 6.3.3 for a description 22 of the TRC used in portfolio analysis.
-23 - The UC measures the costs of the DSM initiative from the utility's perspective, excluding any costs of the participant.
-The benefits are similar to the TRC utility benefits (avoided supply costs and capacity).
-The UC test result indicates the change in total utility bills (revenue requirements) due to DSM.
+As described in section 1.2.1, subsection 3(1) of the CEA requires that BC Hydro submit an IRP to the Minister "that is consistent with good utility practice".
+Consistent with good utility practice, among other things BC Hydro is guided by the TRC and UC tests as described by the California Standard Practice Manual: Economic Analysis of Demand-Side Programs and Projects,26 (California Standard Practice Manual) to screen DSM.
+BC Hydro identifies the cost and benefit components and cost-effectiveness calculation procedures for DSM as follows:

+The TRC measures the overall economic efficiency of a DSM initiative from a 14 resource options perspective.
+In particular, the TRC measures the costs of a 15 DSM initiative based on the net costs of the initiative, including both participant 16 and utility costs.
+The benefits are the avoided supply costs - BC Hydro refers to 17 this result as the gross TRC.
+The California Standard Practice Manual and 18 many other jurisdictions also recognize that DSM results in a range of other 19 benefits, such as a reduction in capacity costs (generation, transmission and 20 distribution), specific non-energy benefits (e.g., operation and maintenance 21 savings resulting from the installation of an energy efficient measure) and 22 avoided participant costs aside from electric utility bills (such as natural gas and 1 water savings) - BC Hydro refers to this result as the net TRC.
+Inclusion of 2 these benefits increases the cost-effectiveness of DSM.
+Except where 3 specifically noted, BC Hydro uses the net TRC.
+4 The UC measures the costs of the DSM initiative from the utility's perspective.
+5 excluding any costs of the participant.
+The benefits are similar to the TRC utility 6 benefits (avoided supply costs and capacity).
+The UC test result indicates the 7 change in total utility bills (revenue requirements) due to DSM.
+8 The BCUC has determined that individual programs should be assessed to 9 determine if they pass a TRC benefit/cost ratio of 1.0, and that those programs with 10 a TRC ratio of less than 1.0 must be justified.
+Refer to section 8.2.1 for this analysis.
+11 The BCUC's determination of DSM cost-effectiveness is also guided by the 12 Demand-Side Measures Regulation27 (DSM Regulation).
+The DSM Regulation 13 contains among other things modifications to the TRC test (referred to as the 14 modified TRC) that the BCUC must follow when assessing DSM expenditure 15 schedules submitted by public utilities pursuant to subsection 44.2(1)(a) of the 16 Utilities Commission Act.
+The DSM Regulation provides a deemed value for natural 17 gas savings and a deemed non-energy benefit adder of 15 per cent.
+The application 18 of the DSM Regulation will be addressed in BC Hydro's F2014-F2016 DSM 19 expenditure filing with the BCUC.
+20

-&lt;sup>24 October 2001; available at the California Energy Commission's website at www.energy.ca.gov.
+26 October 2001; available at the California Energy Commission's website at www.energy.ca.gov.